morganross/FilePromptForge/README.md

-Etxtends openai api cli to allow for concatenation of cartesian popducts by applying math logic to Build Prompts Programmatically From Files and Process and Write Responses to File.
+One usecase example: Etxtends openai api cli to allow for concatenation of cartesian popducts by applying math logic to Build Prompts Programmatically From Files and Process Responses.

-Usefull  for  programmatic iteration of content.
+Second usecase examole: for  programmatic iteration of content.

- avoid having to properly format api requests. the benifiit is that it simplys the work of interacting with chatgpt on the command line if you are working with many files.
+simplys the sending and receiving of text in files to chatgpt vs the native api avoid having to properly format api requests. the benifiit is that it simplys the work of interacting with chatgpt on the command line if you are working with many files.

-simplys the sending and receiving of text in files to chatgpt vs the native api by adding concaternation

 Seperate features
-parralelism is probably complicated, but we should do it hadleing errors fromm openai api
+parralelism is probably complicated hadleing errors fromm openai api installing openai? setting up TEST function with files folders and command